-Whether you’re currently applying to new jobs or just strictly browsing for something down the road, the New Year is always an advantageous time to take stock and update your own professional brand.
+Whether you’re currently applying to new jobs or just strictly browsing for something down the road, the New Year is always an advantageous time to take stock and update your own professional brand for your job search.
 These helpful and quick tips below will ensure you’re ready to go when the right job opportunity comes your way, no matter what time of year.

 Open to Opportunities on LinkedIn